Ravy-LFL/GlycoFreq/README.md

 `<conda/micromamba> activate Glyco-MKII`

 ## Usage.

+### CHARMM-GUI.
+First of all, you have to treat your topology file with the tool **PDB Reader & Manipulator**.
+This will give you a file named `step1_pdbreader.pdb`.
+This step is needed in order to 'mark' each carbohydrates with a SEGID, that is used by the script to retrieve the carbohydrates.
+If you made your system with **CHARMM-GUI** before, you should already have this file from the .zip they provided.
+You can also use the file named `step3_input.pdb`, which contains also the water and ions.

+### Environment.

 Once the environment is activated, here the command line to use **Glyco-MKII** :

 `./Glyco_MKII.py -top <topology_file> -trj <trajectory_file> -output <output_path> -threshold <threshold_interaction> -skip (OPTIONAL) <how_many_frames_to_skip>`